Git-Student1/reddit-paralanguage-analysing-/README.md

 # reddit-paralanguage-analysing-

 ## environment
 To install the para wheel python version 3.10 works.
-The switch to a lower version was reccomended by dj.
+Credit for discovery: dj